SamanRashid78/Webscope-Audit/README.md

-# WebScope (Website Audit & Lead Generation Tool)
+# AuditMetrics (Website Audit & Lead Generation Tool)

-WebScope scans any live website and produces a scored report across four categories; SEO, Security, Performance, and Website Health then auto-generates a client-ready outreach email based on the issues found.
+AuditMetrics scans any live website and produces a scored report across four categories; SEO, Security, Performance, and Website Health then auto-generates a client-ready outreach email based on the issues found.
 Built as a full-stack tool for freelancers/agencies to quickly audit prospects' sites and turn findings into a pitch.

 ## Features